-(f) Legal Proceedings on the Sale of the Partnerships' Assets
+(d) Legal Proceedings on the Sale of the Partnerships' Assets

-On April 18, 2005, the Partnerships sold substantially all of their assets to RFH, Ltd. ("RFH").
-As part of this sale transaction, RFH engaged the Company, one of the general partners, to manage the containers RFH bought.
+On April 18, 2005, six California limited partnerships formed to invest in transportation equipment sold substantially all of their assets to RFH, Ltd. ("RFH").
+As part of this sale transaction, RFH engaged Textainer Equipment Management Ltd., one of the general partners, to manage the containers RFH bought.

 Five lawsuits were filed between March 2005 and June 2007 in state and federal court, initiated by certain limited partners.
 The state cases have been consolidated into one action.
-The limited partners in the state and federal actions allege that the Company breached its fiduciary duty by selling the assets for less than their fair value and by retaining management rights over the assets following the sale.
-In the federal case, plaintiffs also allege that the Company violated federal securities laws because proxy statements issued in connection with the sale of assets were allegedly materially false or misleading.
+The limited partners in the state action allege that the general partners breached their fiduciary duties by selling the assets for less than their fair value, retaining management rights over the assets following the sale, and making materially false or misleading statements in proxy statements issued in connection with the sale of assets.
+In the federal case, plaintiffs allege a breach of fiduciary duty claim similar to that in the state action and also allege that the general partners violated federal securities laws.
 The lawsuits seek to recover damages for the limited partners based on the allegedly inadequate purchase price paid for the assets.
-On January 10, 2007, the federal case was dismissed, with prejudice, and has since been timely appealed.
-In the state case, merits discovery has been completed and expert discovery currently is underway.
-While it is not possible to predict or determine the outcome of these lawsuits, the Company believes that these lawsuits are without merit.
-The Company intends to vigorously defend against the lawsuits.